 It won’t be long before we are adjusting our thermostats to provide us warmer air and make our homes nice and cozy during the colder temps.
 And warmer air equates to drier air that can affect our overall health.
 You may have never thought about monitoring humidity levels in your home, or maybe you’re looking to find just the right balance.
 We’ve talked about the benefits of a whole-home humidifier from decreasing the chances of getting sick to helping with your skin.
 But how do you know which system is the best for your house?

-If you aren’t familiar, a whole-home humidifier uses water directly from your water supply and the water panel only needs to be changed a couple times throughout the heating season.
+If you aren’t familiar, a whole-home humidifier utilizes water directly from your water supply and the water panel only needs to be changed a couple times throughout the heating season.
 There are more up-front costs to get started, but there is less maintenance, lower energy costs and mold prevention in the end.

 There are a couple items you’ll need to consider when looking at a whole-home humidifier.